Sam Hutchinson: Chelsea

-Hutchinson joined the Chelsea Academy at the age of nine, and made his senior debut in May 2007, at the age of 17.
+Hutchinson joined the Chelsea Academy at the age of seven, and made his senior debut in May 2007, at the age of 17.
 Hutchinson signed a new four-year contract in August 2007.
 Later that month, Plymouth Argyle manager Ian Holloway announced his interest in signing Hutchinson on loan.
 Hutchinson retired from professional football at the age of 21 in August 2010, due to a recurring knee injury.
+He subsequently suffered from depression.

 In December 2011 he came out of retirement and signed a new one-and-a-half-year contract with Chelsea following a "significant improvement" with his knee.
 He made his return as a substitute on 29 April in a 6–1 win over Queens Park Rangers.
 In August 2012, Hutchinson joined Nottingham Forest on a season-long loan deal.

 Loan to Nottingham Forest

 On 16 August 2012, Hutchinson signed on loan for Football League Championship side Nottingham Forest.
 He made his debut on 21 August, in a 1–1 draw away to Huddersfield Town.
 He scored on his home debut in a 2–1 win against Charlton Athletic on 1 September 2012.
 Following another knee injury, Hutchinson went back to Chelsea in September for an injection that was intended to clear up the problem by the October international break; the treatment did not work and he was still out through mid-December, missing fifteen games.
 After a long break, Hutchinson returned to training with Forest at the beginning of the March 2013.